 Activity distance rating

-Food Generally, this breed requires about 1 ½ to 2 cups of good quality dry dog food each day, over the course of two feedings.
-This will vary, however, based upon your Foxies's activity level and age.
+Food Generally, this breed requires about 1½ to 2 cups of good quality dry dog food each day, given in two feedings.
+This will vary, however, based upon your Foxies’s activity level and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your Smooth Fox Terrier.

-Alone Time Smooth Fox Terriers are independent dogs and don't mind spending some time alone.
-Be wary, however, of leaving them on their own for more than a few hours or they'll become bored and get into mischief to pass the time.
+Alone Time Smooth Fox Terriers are independent dogs and don’t mind spending some time alone.
+Be wary, however, of leaving them on their own for more than a few hours or they’ll become bored and get into mischief to pass the time.
 This may include nuisance barking and destructive chewing.
-You can leave your SFT alone for three to four hours at a time crate training—and a smidge more if they get plenty of exercise beforehand, and are left in their dog crate with their favorite toy.
+You can leave your SFT alone for three to four hours at a time crate training—and a smidge more if they get plenty of exercise beforehand, and are left crated with a favorite toy.